-- Publication of Submission Draft - Winter 2017
+- Publication of Submission Draft (for consultation) - Summer / Autumn 2018

-- Adoption of the Local Plan Review - Winter 2018
+- Adoption of the Local Plan Review - Summer 2019

 About 1750 responses were made to the consultation.
 Thank you to everyone who has responded, attended a workshop or drop-in session.

-All of the feedback from the consultation is being carefully analysed and considered to inform the Submission Draft of the Local Plan Review which is expected to be published in the winter.
+All of the feedback from the consultation is being carefully analysed and considered to inform the Submission Draft of the Local Plan Review which is expected to be published in Summer / Autumn 2018.